 With the signing of Indo-US nuclear deal the expansion of nuclear power programme in India is obvious.
 Such a programme will need a large trained manpower in the area of Nuclear Science & Technology.
 This makes our B.Tech and M.Tech programmmes in Nuclear Science & Technology very useful and attractive to the young engineering students.
 We foresee much success for these programmes at Amity University.

 Today the world is facing acute problem of ’Energy security’ and Global warming.
 Energy requirement is going to swell several folds by 2050.
 To meet such a requirement alternative sources of energy like nuclear, solar and wind energy are the only viable possibilities.
 Solar and wind sources are uncertain for availability and, therefore, nuclear energy remains most dependable alternative.

 Nuclear Engineering deals with the application of breakdown of atomic nuclei based on the principle of Nuclear Physics.
-The important aspects of Nuclear Science and Technology include nuclear fission system like a nuclear reactor and nuclear power plants and even nuclear weapons.
+The important aspects of Nuclear Science and Technology include nuclear fission systems like a nuclear reactor and nuclear power plants, and even nuclear weapons.
 This field also deserves attention towards nuclear safety, heat transport, nuclear fuel, nuclear waste disposal technology, radioactivity in the environment and applications of radiation and radio-isotopes in nuclear medicine (diagnosis) and radiotherapy.

-Indian nuclear industry is poised to take a huge stride in the expansion mode adding about 20 GWe in the next years using pressurized water reactors and fast breeder reactors.
-In view of the present nuclear deal taking shape in between India and United States the policy of supply of fissile material by the cartel of suppliers of nuclear fuel to India is opening up.
+Indian nuclear industry is poised to take a huge stride in the expansion mode adding about 20 GWe in the next 14 years using pressurized water reactors and fast breeder reactors.
+In view of the present nuclear deal taking shape between India and United States the policy of supply of fissile material by the cartel of suppliers of nuclear fuel to India is opening up.
 Various players like L&T, BHEL and NPCIL have already signed or are signing agreements with companies like AREVA and ALSTON for providing technical know-how and construction support required to build nuclear power plants.

 Nuclear Science and Technology, a wider version of Nuclear Engineering, is a very fertile area which will offer employment to a large number of technically qualified professionals.
-Let us avail of this opportunity by getting enrolled at Amity University where highly experienced teachers will groom you to an excellent professional for Nuclear Industry.
+Let us avail of this opportunity by getting enrolled at Amity University where highly experienced teachers will groom you to be an excellent professional for Nuclear Industry.